Rohingya say Myanmar targeted the educated in genocide

 In the months before Aug.
 25, informers made it too dangerous to teach Rohingya language or culture, even in secret, according to a longtime headmaster at a middle school who spoke on condition of anonymity because of safety worries if he's ever allowed to return home.

+"I couldn't speak out.
+Informers would follow me every day, every time I left the house.
+The government police would come at night and accuse me of giving the insurgents food, which was false, and my house was searched."

+After the 2012 violence, he said soldiers put him and 18 other elders and teachers face down on the ground, with their hands bound, laid a tarp over them and began stomping and beating them.
+He spent four years in prison, for allegedly burning homes, a charge he denies, and was released in 2016.

 Four days before the Aug.
 25 violence, he says about 300 soldiers surrounded his home.
 He was handcuffed with his son and brought to the school, where they saw other teachers and five mullahs.
+Soldiers confiscated anything they thought might have been used to help the insurgents.
 His son was kicked and beaten.

 The headmaster fled to Bangladesh soon after the August killing began.

 "There are some educated people left in my village, but they will never raise their voices," he said, as another man wept silently, listening to him speak.
-"Things will get worse for the Rohingya because no one will speak out for them."
+"Things will get worse for the Rohingya because no one will speak out for them.
+They are too afraid.
+I think there will be no chance the Rohingya can stay in Myanmar.
+They all will come to Bangladesh."

 Months before the August crackdown, the military called a meeting in the village of Chein Kar Li to demand more money from villagers who wanted to fish the local rivers.
 Kafait Ullah, a 26-year-old primary school teacher, took a breath, steadied his shaking hands and rose to ask a question.